Last updated on February 15th, 2024 at 01:01 am

-Heart pounding, palms sweating, and a sick, clenching feeling in the pit of your stomach.
+Looking for tips to reduce stress?
+Your heart is pounding, your palms are sweating, and a sick, clenching feeling resides in the pit of your stomach.

 Sound familiar?
 We hate this experience, and yet, we all go through it way too often.
 I often cycle between low-stress periods (not zero-stress, please note) and high-stress periods – all because of my work, my lifestyle, and the way I react to the unforeseen and unplanned events in life.

 THIS POST CONTAINS AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE DETAILS.

 Think about it: our ancestors lived pretty laid-back lives.
 Eat, sleep, play.
 An occasional instance of real danger would occur now and then, in the form of illness or an attack by wild animals.
 But for the most part, adrenaline and cortisol were not copiously flowing in their bloodstreams all the time.
 They had pretty sedate lives that I currently am very envious of.

 Contrast this with our lives today.
 Our day begins with the ringing of an alarm, in itself a stressful event.
 We rush through the morning, trying to fit in as many activities as humanly possible.
 Work out, eat, dress up and leave home.
 Then, we’re stuck in traffic for a painful amount of time.
 If we try to listen to the morning news at this point, it’s an added bonus source of stress.
 We reach our workplace, and immediately get involved with the pressures there.
 Looming deadlines, bossy managers, and the frikkin’ 360-degree appraisals (which effectively means we’re constantly being observed and graded).
 Add to this the pressure we put on ourselves to do a good job at work.